Table of Contents

 This book will examine not only how to do open source right, but how to do it wrong, so you can recognize and correct problems early.
 My hope is that after reading it, you will have a repertory of techniques not just for avoiding common pitfalls, but for dealing with the growth and maintenance of a successful project.
 Success is not a zero-sum game, and this book is not about winning or getting ahead of the competition.
 Indeed, an important part of running an open source project is working smoothly with other, related projects.
 In the long run, every successful project contributes to the well-being of the overall, worldwide body of free software.

 It would be tempting to say that when free software projects fail, they do so for the same sorts of reasons proprietary software projects do.
 Certainly, free software has no monopoly on unrealistic requirements, vague specifications, poor staff management, ignoring user feedback, or any of the other hobgoblins already well known to the software industry.
 There is a huge body of writing on these topics, and I will try not to duplicate it in this book.
 Instead, I will attempt to describe the problems peculiar to free software.
-When a free software project runs aground, it is often because the participants did not appreciate the unique problems of open source software development, even though they might be quite well-prepared for the better-known difficulties of closed-source development.
+When a free software project runs aground, it is often because the participants did not appreciate the unique problems of open source software development, even though they might be quite well-prepared for the familiar difficulties that afflict software development generally.

 One of the most common mistakes is unrealistic expectations about the benefits of open source itself.
 An open license does not guarantee that hordes of active developers will suddenly devote their time to your project, nor does open-sourcing a troubled project automatically cure its ills.
 In fact, quite the opposite: opening up a project can add whole new sets of complexities, and cost more in the short term than simply keeping it in-house.